matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. _howto-webapp:

-How do I use matplotlib in a web application server?
+Matplotlib in a web application server
 ====================================================

 Many users report initial problems trying to use maptlotlib in web